trevorwslee/ESP32SlidingPuzzle/README.md

 After every solving of the puzzle, 5 more randomize steps are added to randomization making the game a bit harder.

+Any time if you want to reset / restart the game, double click on the ***Reset*** button.

 # Improving the 'Next Move' Suggestion Accuracy

 The 'next move' suggestion is certainly not very accurate, specially when the board is randomized for many steps.

 * The ***naive*** DL model can certainly be improved.
   Notice that in`train_model.ipynb`, the training data is randomized in reverse of how a board is randomize.
-  Hence, it make sense that the number of randomize steps affects the accuracy of the model specially in case the game is randomized for more steps than the model is trained.
+  Hence, it makes sense that the number of randomize steps affects the accuracy of the model specially in case the game is randomized for more steps than the model is trained.
   Here are the parameters for training the model:
   - `round_count` -- the number of rounds of random boards to generate; `10000` by default
   - `random_step_count` -- the number of random moves from "solved orientation" to "randomized orientation"; `20` by default